ffenix7/super-duper-octo-enigma/README.md

 # super-duper-octo-enigma
-Implementation of MiniMax algorithm in TypeScript
+Implementation of MiniMax algorithm in JavaScript